Hifumi1337/Gotta-Catch-em-All-Room/README.md

 Run the following command:

-**gobuster dir -u {Machine-IP} -w <Location of preferred Wordlist>**
+**gobuster dir -u {Machine-IP} -w /Location of preferred Wordlist/**

 You'll find there's a webpage on the server called http://{Machine-IP}/Text-File-Name

 Wanna find it easier?
-Maybe the file name is similar to the question like the first task seemed to be.
+Maybe the file name is similar to the question, like the first task seemed to be.

 This one is encoded too, but looks a lot weirder.
 That's because it's a Caesar Cipher!